 Let’s start this by saying that everybody and every body is different.
 It feels obvious but it does need to be stated.
 Comparison checks can sometimes be a healthy motivator, but too often they can be unhealthy and uncaring on your body.

-Don’t let these stop you from following the keto diet, it’s not that the weight won’t drop off, it’s just that it might be a little slower than the average we’re just about to talk about.
+Don’t let these stop you from following the keto diet.
+It’s not that the weight won’t drop off, it’s just that it might be a little slower than the average we’re just about to talk about.

-While this sounds like a huge amount, it’s actually just your body getting into a state of ketosis, so it’s not all fat loss, it’s things like water weight and other causes of bloating.
+While this sounds like a huge amount, it’s actually just your body getting into a state of ketosis.
+It’s not all fat loss, it’s things like water weight and other causes of bloating.

 For most people, this is generally around 1-2 pounds per week, in keeping with what many health professionals recommend as a healthy weight loss.
 Again, if you were carrying excess weight at the start of your keto journey, it could well be more than that.